The Georgia Promise Scholarship (SB 233): Questions and Answers

 Key Points

-• Georgia Promise Scholarships (Senate Bill 233) is a proposed education choice program that would allow parents to access the best schooling option for their child.
-These state-funded scholarships would give parents $6,500 per student for each school year.
+• The Georgia Promise Scholarship (Senate Bill 233) is the state’s newest education choice program to empower parents to access the best schooling option for their child.
+It creates state-funded scholarships that give eligible families $6,500 per student for each school year.

-• Eligibility would be limited to kids in the bottom 25% of public schools as graded by the Georgia Department of Education.
+• Eligibility is limited to kids attending low-performing public schools, as graded by the Georgia Department of Education.

-Across the country and in Georgia, parents are calling for more choice and flexibility in K-12 education.
-Several states have already responded to parents’ needs by creating education savings accounts and other education options, but Georgia has been slow to catch up.
+Across the country and in Georgia, parents have been calling for more choice and flexibility in K-12 education.
+Several states have responded to parents’ needs by adopting education savings account (ESA) programs, but Georgia has been slow to catch up

-Here’s what parents and voters need to know about the proposed program.
+Here’s what parents and voters need to know about Georgia’s newest education opportunity.

 The Georgia Promise Scholarship Act (SB 233) is a type of education choice program for parents and families.
 It creates Promise Scholarships, which are state-administered, state-funded accounts that would give families $6,500 per year and per student to use for approved education expenses.
 Another common name for this type of program is “education savings accounts.”

-The state would set aside the scholarship amount into an account the parent can direct.
-Parents could use these funds for the education option that best supports their child’s unique learning needs.
+The state will set aside the scholarship amount into an account the parent can direct.
+Parents can use these funds for the education option that best supports their child’s unique learning needs.

 In 2024, Georgia Representatives made a few changes to the Promise Scholarship bill that limit its impact:

 Funding Cap: Even though Promise Scholarship funding will be separate from public school funding, it cannot exceed 1% of public school funding.
-At this level, the program could serve an estimated 21,000-22,000 kids (0.012% of Georgia’s public school student population) compared to the 500,000+ kids that are stuck in the bottom 25% of public schools.
+At this level, the program can serve an estimated 21,000-22,000 kids at most.

-Expiration date: Unless a future legislative body evaluates the program and chooses to extend it, the Promise Scholarships will end in 10 years.
-Furthermore, lawmakers will still have to vote to fund the program in each of those years.
-These measures add a layer of uncertainty that makes it difficult to secure a future of success and opportunity for our kids.
+Expiration Date: Unless a future legislative body evaluates the program and chooses to extend it, the Promise Scholarships will end in 10 years.
+Furthermore, lawmakers will still have to vote to fund the program annually.
+These measures add a layer of uncertainty, making it difficult to secure a future of success and opportunity for our kids.

 To be eligible, families and students must meet the following criteria: